makoConstruct/CleverMatcher/README.md

-##CleverMatches
+##CleverMatcher

-CleverMatches is (or at least as a *stone soup*, aspires to be) an extremely efficient fuzzy text search for applications with autocompletion widgets.
+CleverMatcher is (or at least as a *stone soup*, aspires to be) an extremely efficient fuzzy text search for applications with autocompletion widgets.
 It's largely inspired by Sublime Text's autocompletion behavior, having a developed preference for matching acronym shorthands to their expansions.

 ###Example
 ```